Updated: Nov 21, 2020

 Complexity of the project.
+A project that is more complex will cost more because the editor needs to do more work to help the author improve that manuscript.
 Some projects can skip the developmental editing stage and go straight for copyediting, but copyediting still varies in price depending on the complexity of the project.
 A light copyedit will take less time and effort and will therefore cost less than a heavy copyedit.
 A shorter project will also cost less than a longer project because there are fewer words to edit.

 Deadline of the project.
 If you need a manuscript edited as quickly as possible, editors will charge a rush fee.
 Editing is a job like any other, and if editors have to work overtime to get something done, they need overtime pay.
 Freelance editors have flexible schedules, but if work cuts into family time or into other work, there needs to be compensation for that.